Hi friend and Welcome!

 - Too bulky, not good for portable use.

-At just under $100 these are a steal.
+At their price, these are a steal.
 Check out my Sennheiser HD 280 Pro professional review!

 2) Sony MDR 7506